tcoulter/jockeyjs/README.md

 JockeyJS
 ========

-JockeyJS is an iOS and JS library to facilitate two-way communication between iOS apps and Javascript apps running inside them.
+JockeyJS is an iOS and JS library to facilitate two-way communication between iOS apps and the Javascript apps running inside them.

 There's a desire for Android support and the Android Javascript dispatcher has been stubbed out.
 If you can contribute, please do!